Find Affordable College Courses

 Farmington, NM

-San Juan College came in at #8 in this year’s edition of the Most Popular Allied Health Services Associate Degree Schools in the Southwest Region ranking.
+San Juan College ranked #8 on this year’s Most Popular Allied Health Services Associate Degree Schools in the Southwest Region list.
 Located in the city of Farmington, SJC is a public college with a medium-sized student population.

 About 66% of the students majoring in medical assisting at the school are women while 34% are male.